codedoctor/hapi-routes-tenants-setup/README.md

 Provides an enpoint to set up a tenant with

-* a default admin user
+* initial users
 * oauth scopes
 * roles
-* a default oauth client
+* a default oauth app + client
+* tokens for your users

 Basically, this allows you to bootstrap an installation using the codedoctor libraries.

-FIX:
-* 2 clients, wtf
-* add tokens
-* don't return sensitive password info
-* remove mongoose artifacts